 Then type PowerShell into the Windows Search box.
 Under Best Match, select the Windows PowerShell app to open.

 Open PowerShell from the Run box

-Windows Run command box can be used to directly open an application or document whose path is known.
-Command variables can also be entered in the box to quickly execute those commands.
+The Windows Run command box can open an application or document whose path is known directly.
+Command variables can also be entered in the box to execute those commands quickly.

-To open PowerShell via the Run command, you can search for the Run apps from the start menu or press the keyboard shortcut: Windows key + R.
+To open PowerShell via the Run command, search for the Run apps from the start menu or press the keyboard shortcut: Windows key + R.

 Next, type PowerShell in the Run box and press Enter or OK to open the PowerShell.

 Open PowerShell from File Explorer

 Another way one can open PowerShell is via File Explorer.
 All programs have their executables in File Explorer.
 If you know where the executable lives in File Explorer, you can browse there and launch the app.